sugaryourcoffee/monitoring/docs/ganglia.md

 files to the Ganglia Puppet module in the files directory on our Puppet server.

 #### Manage Ganglia Configuration Files with Puppet
+We have to manage the Ganglia server and the servers (clients) we want to monitor based on gathered metrics.
+We first look at how to manage the Ganglia server and in the next section we look at the clients, that is servers we gather metrics from.

+##### Configure the Ganglia Server
 First we copy *gmond.conf* and *gmetad.conf* from our Ganglia server to our Puppet server.